realms-overflow/Chess/stockfish_engine/Windows/wiki/Terminology.md

 ### Null Move

-Also known as "passing move".
-TODO
+Also known as "passing move", it is when you don't make a move, "passing" the ability to move to the opponent.
+Although not a legal move, it is used in Null Move Pruning.

 ### Time Control